 Candidates must prepare a contemporary monologue.
 You’ll receive further information if you are invited to audition.

 The audition panel consider the academic reference, academic qualifications and personal statement of each candidate, as well as the work in the sessions.
 In the interview, the workshops and monologue presentation elements are considered and the panel score each candidate against the following criteria:

 - Responsiveness to ideas and direction;

 - Depth of comprehension; and

 Overseas students must present two contrasting monologues on a region 2 format DVD or via the internet in Windows or Quicktime compatible video.
 The monologues should be performed and recorded for the specific purposes of audition and not be edited work from other videos.
 The panel will also interview the candidate via phone or Skype.

 International students should visit our international pages for more information about our entry requirements, fees and scholarships, and student support.

 For further information about the programme or other enquiries, please email us at email@example.com.

 The programme prepares you for a freelance career in theatre, film and television.
-The University’s excellent teaching reputation guarantees rigorous practical training, balanced with research and analytical skills.
+The University’s excellent teaching and research reputation guarantees rigorous practical training, balanced with research and analytical skills.
 Professionally experienced staff foster creative approaches to performance and encourage your entrepreneurialism to create work, not just seek it!
 Many industry links with companies - such as the Theatre Royal Bath and Salisbury Playhouse - embed industry practice in all classes.